prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 6. The period for lodging the Statement of defence [Rule 23] shall not be affected by the lodging of a Preliminary objection, unless the judge-rapporteur decides otherwise.

 7. The defendant ’s failure to lodge a Preliminary objection within the time period referred to in paragraph 1 shall be treated as a submission to the jurisdiction and competence of the Court and the competence of the division chosen by the claimant .

 ###### Rule 20 - Decision or order on a Preliminary objection

 1. As soon as practicable after the expiry of the period referred to in Rule 19.5, the judge-rapporteur shall decide the Preliminary objection.
 The judge-rapporteur shall give the parties an opportunity to be heard.
-The dec ision shall include instructions to the parties and to the Registry concerning the next step in the proceedings.
+The decision shall include instructions to the parties and to the Registry concerning the next step in the proceedings.

 2. Where the Preliminary objection is to be dealt with in the main proceedings, the judge-rapporteur shall inform the parties.

 ###### Rule 21 - Appeal against decision or order on a Preliminary objection